itpp-labs/website-addons/website_event_attendee_fields/README.rst

   * TODO: probably we need to update module ``partner_event`` to avoid such dependency

 * hides Header at Attendee form if total bootstrap width of field columns is more that 12

-* If user is authenticated, then first attendee at the form will have autofilled values
+* If user is authenticated:

+  * first attendee at the form will have autofilled values (if person is not registered yet)

 Demo mode
 ---------